Summary of Significant Accounting Policies (Policy) |

 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which simplifies the accounting for income taxes.
 This standard is effective beginning in the first quarter of 2021 on a prospective basis, with early adoption permitted.
 The Company is currently evaluating the impact this accounting standard will have on the Company's financial position, results of operations or cash flows.

-Lessee, Leases
+Lessee, Leases |

 Leases

 The Company leases, among other things, retail space, office space, warehouse facilities, storage space, vehicles, and equipment.
-Generally, the base lease terms are between five and 10 years.
+Generally, the base lease terms are between and 10 years.
 Certain lease agreements contain scheduled rent escalation clauses and others include rental payments adjusted periodically depending on an index or rate.
 Certain retail space lease agreements provide for additional rents based on a percentage of annual sales in excess of stipulated minimums ("percentage rent").
 Certain lease agreements require the Company to pay real estate taxes, insurance, common area maintenance, and other costs, collectively referred to as operating costs, in addition to base rent.

 Certain lease agreements also contain lease incentives, such as tenant improvement allowances and rent holidays.
 Most leases include one or more options to renew, with renewal terms that can extend the lease term from one to 10 years or more.
 The exercise